ethan-hann/Recipe5nd/README.md

 ![RELEASE](https://img.shields.io/github/v/release/ethan-hann/Recipe5nd?include_prereleases)

 There are future plans to integrate this app with Google Play, but for now here are the instructions to get the app on your smartphone:

-First make sure it meets the minimum requirements.
-Then go to [releases](https://github.com/ethan-hann/Recipe5nd/releases) and download the APK for the latest version.
+1. Make sure your device meets the minimum requirements.
+2. Go to [releases](https://github.com/ethan-hann/Recipe5nd/releases) and download the APK for the latest version.
-In the security settings on your device, you need to have ```Install unknown apps``` enabled on your device.
+3. In the security settings on your device, you need to have ```Install unknown apps``` enabled.

 ## Authors
 * **Ethan Hann** - *Lead Programmer and Project Manager*